 Having to get over someone you love can feel quite challenging and even overwhelming, especially if you were blindsided by a breakup.
-After all, when you care about a person so deeply, it can be gut-wrenching and heart-wrenching to move past these feelings and get on with your life.
-Fortunately, there are seven key ways to get over someone you love so that you can move forward for good in every sense of the word.
+After all, when you care about a person so deeply, it can be heart-wrenching to move past these feelings and get on with your life.
+Fortunately, there are proven ways to get over someone you love so that you can move forward for good in every sense of the word.
+Just remember, healing takes time and there's no set pace to hold yourself to.

 1. Accept the Reality of the Situation

-When it comes to getting over someone you love, one of the first steps is to accept the reality of what’s transpired.
+The first step in getting over someone you love is to accept the reality of what’s transpired.
 For instance, when you’re in love with someone who doesn’t love you back, it’s time to make your peace with this kind of unrequited love scenario and stop hoping that things will miraculously change.
 Once you admit the truth to yourself and decide to accept that this person doesn’t feel the same way about you, then you can make this the turning point and begin the healing process.

 2. Rely on Your Support System

-When you want to get over someone who suddenly broke your heart, you shouldn’t be afraid to reach out to friends, family, or a trained professional for help.
+Don't be afraid to reach out to friends, family, or a trained professional for help as you recover from a broken heart.
 You don’t have to face this difficult love situation alone, and having people in your life who have your best interest at heart can be an integral part of moving on and letting go.
-When you surround yourself with people who have your back and want only the very best for you, this can help you get out of a funk and recognize that you have a lot in your life for which to be thankful.
+Allow yourself to seek out help and be open to receiving it.
+When you surround yourself with people who have your back and want only the very best for you, you can get out of that funk and recognize that you have a lot to be thankful for.
+The rewards are twofold as this also helps strengthen those non-romantic relationships.

 3. Get Out of Your Comfort Zone

-When you’re trying to get over someone who blindsided you with a breakup, one of the best steps that you can take is to push yourself in different ways and try new activities.
-If you’ve always wanted to learn how to salsa dance, take a cooking class, or join a kickball league, you should seize this opportunity to get involved in new pastimes and therefore make new friends.
-Not only are you opening yourself up to having some fun and meeting interesting people, but you’re also proving to yourself that life goes on even after this person is no longer in your life or in your heart.
+When you’re trying to get over someone you love, one of the best steps is to push yourself in different ways and try new activities.
+If you’ve always wanted to learn how to salsa dance, take a cooking class, or join a kickball league, seize this opportunity to get involved in those new pastimes and even make new friends.
+Not only are you opening yourself up to having some fun and meeting interesting people, you’re also proving to yourself that life goes on even after this person is no longer part of it.
+So, embrace the growing pains and stretch those confining limits you've placed upon yourself.

 4. Don’t Be Your Own Worst Enemy